paulhibbitts/published-markdown-files/leap-into-open-publishing-standalone-guide.md

 | 📚 Additional Resources | Explore in depth! |

 > [!TIP]
 > Already familiar with Markdown and comfortable with Web apps?
-Jump straight to [Challenge 1: Style Lab](#%F0%9F%8E%A8-challenge-1-style-lab) using the provided Markdown sample file, then come back for any needed background knowledge!
+Jump straight to [Challenge 1: Style Lab](#%F0%9F%8E%A8-challenge-1-style-lab) using the provided Markdown sample file, then come back for any needed background knowledge.

 ## 📝 Markdown Basics